12 August 2019

 Ongoing Legal Support Services is a new Service Type, to be made available in CLASS in the future, in which a Centre makes an up-front commitment to a Service User to provide them with ongoing support in their own efforts to resolve a legal matter.
 The Centre does not take carriage of the legal matter or represent the Service User in any legal proceedings.
 See Ongoing Legal Support Service.

 Service Type is a data item that describes particular interactions between a Centre and people/groups/organisations.
-Service Types for this Guide are grouped into Services for the Individual and Community Projects.
+For this Guide, Service Types are grouped into Services for the Individual and Services for the Community (Community Projects).
 The original Service Types used in this Data Consistency Guide, and built into CLASS, were drawn from the Data Standards Manual.
 See Groupings.

 Service User is a person or organisation who receives services from a Centre.
-It is a broader term than “client” because it also covers a person who receives an Information or Referral service, whose name or other identifying details are not captured and therefore who may not be described as having a professional lawyer/client (or other form of "client") relationship.
+It is a broader term than “client” because it also covers a person who receives an Information or Referral service, whose name or other identifying details are not captured and therefore who may not be described as having a solicitor / client (or other form of professional / client) relationship.

 Stakeholder Engagement is a Community Projects Service Type used to describe the engagement by the Centre with other agencies, groups or key individuals who affect or could be affected by the Centre's work.
 See Stakeholder Engagement.